google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ~~~~~~~~~~~

 Note that the ASN.1 length and the opaque vector length are identical in size (1
-byte) and value, so the full DER encoding (include the tag and length)
+byte) and value, so the full DER encoding (including the tag and length)
 of the OID can be reproduced simply by
 prepending an OBJECT IDENTIFIER tag (0x06) to the opaque vector length and
 contents.

-The OID of a log MUST have a full DER encoding that is no more than 127
+The OID used to identify a log is limited such that the DER encoding of its
-octets.
+value, excluding the tag and length, MUST be no longer than 127 octets.

 ## TransItem Structure